ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/faq.md

 ### **5. Is revancedextended.com or revanced.io legitimate?**

 No. All sites that distribute pre-patched / ready-to-use ReVanced Extended APKs are unofficial.
-If you signed-in to Google using an APK from revancedextended.com, revanced.io, or any similar site, we recommend that you change your password and remove any devices that are signed in.
+If you signed-in to Google using an APK from revancedextended.com, revanced.io, revanced.net, or any similar site, we recommend that you change your password and remove any devices that are signed in.

 ### **6. Why can't I just download a pre-made APK instead of patching it myself?**

 Due to legal reasons, ReVanced Extended APKs cannot be directly distributed.
-Anyone distributing pre-patched ReVanced or ReVanced Extended APKs is not official and potentially untrustworthy.
-The only truly safe way to install ReVanced Extended is by patching it yourself with one of the official methods.
+Anyone distributing pre-patched ReVanced or ReVanced Extended APKs is not official and potentially malicious.
+The only truly safe way to install ReVanced Extended is by patching it yourself through one of the official methods.

 ### **7. What features are different between ReVanced Extended and ReVanced?**

 The best way to answer this is by installing ReVanced Extended and comparing it to ReVanced.
 However, you can check what the patches do on [this page](https://github.com/ReVanced-Extended-Community/Patches-Documentation#patches-documentation) (note that it is a work-in-progress).
-You can also check what all of the toggles in YouTube and YT Music Extended do on [this page](https://kazimmt.github.io/RVX-Features/).
+You can also check what all of the toggles in the patched ReVanced Extended apps do on [this page](https://kazimmt.github.io/) (also a work-in-progress).
 Alternatively, you can compare the list of patches between the [ReVanced Extended GitHub](https://github.com/inotia00/revanced-patches/tree/revanced-extended#readme) and the [ReVanced site](https://revanced.app/patches), but keep in mind that some patches can contain several features and options within, so just looking at the patches list doesn't tell the full story.

 ### **8. Can I have ReVanced Extended and ReVanced apps installed simultaneously?**

-If you patch with the non-root method, YT ReVanced Extended and YTM Extended will have a unique package name and will not conflict with any apps.
+If you patch with the non-root method, YT ReVanced Extended and YT Music RVX will have a unique package name and will not conflict with any apps.
 But under normal conditions, Reddit ReVanced Extended and Reddit ReVanced will conflict.